How to Increase Customer Loyalty Through Social Media

 Let customer advocacy grow out of interactivity

-Of course, customer loyalty goes beyond just serving up excellent content all the time.
+Of course, building customer loyalty goes beyond just serving up excellent content all the time.
 The ultimate in customer loyalty is involving your buyers in unfolding story that is your brand.
 That is, B2B marketers should turn their company’s most loyal customers into advocates.

 In one study, 87% of large companies (500+ employees) and 70% of smaller companies consult online product reviews.
 Thus, it’s more important than ever to inspire positive reviews from consistent buyers.
 Turning customers into brand advocates represents a win-win situation: they will become more loyal, and through their testimonials, similar customers will also become loyal buyers.